clouds440/untoastify/README.md

 <pre>import { ToastProvider } from "untoastify";

-// then wrap your app component inside the toast provider
+// Then wrap your App component inside the toast provider

 < ToastProvider >
-App // your app main component
+< App /> // your App component
 < /ToastProvider ></pre>

 ## Basic usage